unibuild/unibuild/README.md

 ## Introduction

-UniBuild is a cross-platform, customizable build, deployment and task executor tool.
+UniBuild is an open-source, cross-platform, customizable build, deployment and task executor tool.
 It is task-oriented, which means users can compile and customize their own set of tasks easily, execute them and monitor the progress of execution, both real-time and afterwards.

 ### What does UniBuild do?